ArnobDam/Gorillas/README.md

 ## Implementation Timeline

-- Friday afternoon & weekend: Setup project, get webpack up and running.
-Create all necessary classes, including gorilla, banana, landscape/tree and possibly boundary.
-Create and load basic game page, including the two gorillas in their proper positions and randomly generate.
-Implement projectile motion code in the banana class.
+- Friday afternoon & weekend: Setup project, got webpack up and running.
+Created all necessary classes, including gorilla, banana, landscape/tree, game and gameview.
+Created basic canvas shapes representing all the game objects needed and implemented into their proper locations on the canvas.
+Created the projectile motion code in the banana class.

-- Monday: Create the two gauges for throwing the bananas.
-Hook up the banana to each gorillas.
+- Monday: Create the line guage.
+Spent the day implementing the rotation and power code.
+Hooked up the line guage to each gorillas.

-- Tuesday: Create turns, with logic that switches turns when the banana collides with the landscape, boundary, or other banana.
+- Tuesday: Used trigonometry to set the banana velocity vector based on the line guage angle and length.Calibrated the velocity values to fit with the banana's projectile motion code.
+Fixed bugs.

-- Wednesday: Create instructions, a game over page, and nice title logo.
-Update all graphics and add sprites.
+- Wednesday: HTML & CSS day: Create dinstructions and imported arcade title font.
+Updated all graphics and added sprite animations.
+Inserted github and linkedin links.

-- Thursday: Complete anything missing from previous days' goals.
-If completed, add music and a mute button, lives, and funcionality to increase game difficulty (stated above) as the opponent's lives decrease.
+- Thursday morning: Styled CSS to illustrate retro arcade game design.
+Dynamically adjusted entire game page to resize based on current window size.